 You have a say in decorating / interior layout / Look & Feel

-Low energy use (potential discount on regular interest rate)
+Low energy use (potential discount on regular interest rate based on energy label)

 Modern facilities (double glazing, heating pump, good isolation measures, new lines and cables)